morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 Clojure has a lot of convenient functions, and we will see quite a few of them.
 However, if you want to do your own turtle drawings, you would need to write your own functions.
 It is convenient to give names to functions so that you can use them many times.

-Let's say I want my turtle to draw a square.
+Let's say we want my turtle to draw a square.
 This movement consists of moving forward, turning right, and repeating this on each side of the square.
-I can write this movement as a function.
-I don't know which turtle I will be using, and I also want to make it so that I can draw squares of different sizes.
-Thus I will make the turtle name and the length of the side parameters to the function.
+We can write this movement as a function.
+We don't know which turtle we will be using, and we also want to make it so that we can draw squares of different sizes.
+Thus we will make the turtle name and the length of the side parameters to the function.

 The function is going to be fairly long, so it's inconvenient to write it in REPL.
 We will write functions in a file and then load them into REPL.